Weed Watcher Program

 We ask lake residents to watch for these invasive aquatic

-animals as well as plants along their shorelines.
-See
+animals as well as plants along your shorelines.
+Look online for

-see a suspicious-looking plant or animal, contact Evie Conroy
+you see a suspicious-looking plant or animal, contact Evie

 Weed Identification on Lake Armington, (slide show